SRILSHUKLA/AI-Course-Project/README.md

 # Deepfake Detection System

-An AI-powered web application for detecting deepfake images using a fine-tuned ResNet50 model.
+An AI-powered web application for detecting deepfakes in images, audio, and videos.
+Uses a fine-tuned ResNet50 model for visual content (images and video frames), and a wav2vec2-based model for audio.
 Features a modern React frontend with a sleek navy blue theme and security motifs, backed by a FastAPI backend.

 ## Features

+- 🛡️ **Multi-Modal AI Detection**:
+  - Image: Fine-tuned ResNet50 for deepfake image classification
-- 🛡️ **Advanced AI Detection**: Uses a fine-tuned ResNet50 model for accurate deepfake detection
+  - Audio: wav2vec2-large-xlsr model for audio deepfake detection
+  - Video: Frame-by-frame analysis using ResNet50 on extracted video frames
-- ⚛️ **React Frontend**: Modern, responsive React application with sleek UI
+- ⚛️ **React Frontend**: Modern, responsive React application with tabbed interface for different media types
 - 🎨 **Navy Blue Theme**: Security-focused design with navy blue color scheme
 - 📱 **Responsive Design**: Works seamlessly on desktop and mobile devices
-- ⚡ **Real-time Analysis**: Fast image processing and instant results
+- ⚡ **Real-time Analysis**: Fast processing with loading indicators and instant results
-- 🔒 **Security Focused**: Built with security and protection as core design principles
+- 🔒 **Security Focused**: Built with security and protection as core design principles, including file validation and secure model loading

 ## Project Structure